 7. Moor(e) Shore to Sandy Run - Road Shoulder - 1.55 mi

-Although narrow and shoulderless, Moor(e) Shore Road is a quarter-mile of surrealism.
-Resist the bliss of full-hypnosis while appreciating the living shoreline, a creek bridge, and the Wright Brothers Garage Monument on the Tate House lawn.
-To the N, Route 1 lanes line both sides of 35-mph Kitty Hawk Road, but be prepared for blind curves, random rubbish, and black bins S of The Woods Road.
+Though narrow and shoulderless, Moor(e) Shore Road is a surreal quarter-mile.
+Resist the bliss of hypnosis while appreciating the living shoreline, creek bridge, and Wright Brothers Garage Monument on the Tate House lawn.
+To the N, Route 1 lanes line both sides of 35-mph Kitty Hawk Road, but be prepared for blind curves, random rubbish, and black bins S of Woods Road.
 Riders experienced in navigating traffic and obstacles may pursue this track.

 8. Sandy Run to Chicahauk - Multi-Use Path - 3.05 mi

-Sandy Run Park is an excellent staging area with parking, water, shelter, portas, and a marked crosswalk to the W of The Woods Road and the Pruitt Path.
+Sandy Run Park is a great staging area with parking, water, shelter, portas, and a crosswalk to the W of the Woods Road and Pruitt Path.
 Alternatively, the road shoulder is less than one foot wide.
-Although the road speed limit is 35-mph, please use the path as large utility trucks regularly transport materials on this route.
+Although the road speed limit is 35-mph, please use the side path as large utility trucks regularly transport materials on this route.
 Surrounded by mature maritime forest, consider the sidetracks before reaching “The Bypass”/Croatan Hwy and the wide path on the N.

 9. Chicahauk to Duck Landing - Multi-Use Path - 5.20 mi